-9.0 HEATING & COOLING EQUIPMENT -- TYPE, AGE & OVERALL CONDITION Comments: Inspected, Good Condition, Minor Repairs
+HEATING & COOLING EQUIPMENT -- TYPE, AGE & OVERALL CONDITION 9.0 Comments: Inspected, Good Condition, Maintenance and Safety

-(1) Observed that this home has a heat pump system consisting of an outdoor a/c compressor and an indoor air handler which work together to heat and cool the home.
-Both pieces of equipment are 3 years old.
-For your reference, outdoor a/c compressors generally last up to 15 years and air handlers up to 20 years and both often longer with good maintenance.
+(1) Observed that this home has a heat pump which consists of an outdoor compressor and an indoor air handler to heat and cool the upstairs.
+Also, there is a forced air gas furnace and an outdoor a/c compressor in an all-in-one unit outside called a 'gas pack' to heat and cool the downstairs.
+All equipment is estimated to be 5 years old and in good condition.
+For your reference, gas furnaces generally last between 15 and 20 years, outdoor compressors up to 15 years and air handlers up to 20 years and all often longer with good maintenance.

-For your reference, heat pumps are used for heating and cooling of your home by transferring heat between two reservoirs.
+(2) For your reference, heat pumps are used for heating and cooling of your home by transferring heat between two reservoirs.
 In the warmer months, the heat pump acts like an air conditioner, moving heat from inside your home to the outside.
 During winter months, heat from outdoors is transferred to the interior of your home.
 Amazingly, even a 32° Fahrenheit day still produces enough heat to warm a home via a heat pump.